bigandy/astro-blog/src/content/blog/passed-my-civique-exam.md

 date: 2026-01-22
 draft: false
 tags: [""]
+description: "I took my Civique Exam in the first week of January and I passed with flying colours!"
 ---

-I took my Civique Exam in the first week of January and I passed with flying colours!

 ## What is it?
 New this year the civique exam is an additional pre-requisit for getting a multi-year Titre de Sejour in France.